 Medical Evidence And Its Role

-Medical evidence often plays an essential role in establishing the severity of the hurt caused.
+Medical evidence often plays an essential role in establishing the severity of the injury caused.
 Documents or testimony from healthcare professionals can influence the Court’s decision.

 Grievous Hurt And Severity Levels